What Can I Do After B.Com?

 The best roles for a B.com at a corporation are:

-If you don’t get a job at one of the above 3 choices right after school (or even if you do) you may want to consider studying for the CFA.
-This designation is widely considered the best in the industry, but it is also the most challenging and time-consuming.
+If you don’t get a job at one of the above 3 choices right after school (or even if you do) you may want to consider studying for the FMVA.
+This designation is heavily focused on financial modeling and valuation, as well as other practical applications.

 It can be so challenging, some recent B.com graduates prefer to focus on studying for it full time and after they finish the undergrad degree.

 Career paths for an FMVA designation include:

 Still wondering, what can I do after b.com?
 Earning a Master of Business Administration (MBA) can help set you apart in a crowded job market, and earn you the respect of your peers.
 Another fall back plan if you don’t land a job at the first three options is to pursue your graduate degree.

 To learn more, see our guide: is an MBA worth it?